[This post has been updated on 8-20-14]

 (Side note: Brian was the first teacher I learned from about online marketing and business building back in 2007, when I joined an amazing program called Teaching Sells that he launched with Tony Clark.
 That course was life changing for me.)

 “Media Not Marketing” is a brilliant approach to growing a hugely successful business without having to engage in icky online marketing tactics.
-I highly recommend that you head over to newrainmaker.com and subscribe to their podcast.
+I highly recommend that you head over to newrainmaker.com and check out their free training materials.

 And guess what?
 The Rainmaker software platform allows you to easily implement all the strategies they talk about in the podcast.
 That’s amazing by itself, but it gets brilliant when you realize that they’re allowing you, as a listener, to see exactly how they’re using the Media Not Marketing approach to launch and sell the Rainmaker software platform itself.

 In this post, I’m going to do an extensive review of Rainmaker…and I mean really extensive.
 I’ll give you my opinions on the good, the great, and the parts that could be better.
 And then I’ll make some recommendations about who Rainmaker is good for (and I’ll do my best to keep myself from shouting “EVERYONE!”).

 But before I get too far here, let me give you a quick rundown of what Rainmaker is and what it allows you to do.

 Rainmaker is a turn-key website building app that is essentially a highly modified version of WordPress.